asmtamim/asmtamim/README.md

 <h2 align="center">I'm Tamim.
 An Aspiring .NET Software Engineer. </h2>

 <p align="justify">
-I am an ASP.NET Developer with a bachelor's degree in computer science, bringing 2 years of experience in ERP web applications and database development, focusing on the .NET framework and Microsoft SQL Server.
-Proficient in SQL, C#, .NET Framework, .NET Core, MVC architecture, and JavaScript (jQuery).
+I am an ASP.NET Developer with a bachelor's degree in computer science.
+I bring two years of experience in ERP web applications and database development, focusing on the .NET framework and Microsoft SQL Server.
+I am proficient in SQL, C#, .NET Framework, .NET Core, MVC architecture, and JavaScript (jQuery).
 I am skilled in Crystal Report and RDLC for report development.
 Motivated and dedicated, I am confident in contributing effectively to any team with my technical and communication skills.
 </p>

 <hr>